22 Nov 2022

 Link to the document on DocPro: https://docpro.com/doc1371/internship-offer-employer-to-candidate-internship-offer-letter

-An internship agreement, or internship contract, is initiated by the company/employer to interns whom they have given an offer to, which provides background of the internship and detailed terms that will be followed if the intern accepts the internship.
+An internship agreement, or internship contract, is initiated by the company/employer to interns whom they have given an offer, which provides a background of the internship and detailed terms that will be followed if the intern accepts the internship.
 Certain clauses, like the confidentiality clause and intellectual property (IP) clause, are particularly important in the agreement (see later section on Internship Agreements).

 Link to different versions of the document on DocPro: